 - The fees paid by depository institutions are flat fees: they are not calculated based on the number or dollar amount of deposits accepted by the depository institution as a result of the listing of the depository institution's rates.

-- In exchange for fees, the listing services performs no service except the gathering and transmission of information concerning the availability of deposits.
+- In exchange for fees, the listing service performs no service except the gathering and transmission of information concerning the availability of deposits.
 This information may include an insured depository institution's name, address (including e-mail address), telephone number and interest rates.
-Except for providing this information, the listing service does not serve as a liaison between depositors and depository institutions.
-For example, the listing services does not pass information about a depositor to a depository institutions.
+Except for providing this information, the listing service does not serve as a liaison between depositors and depository institution.
+For example, the listing service does not pass information about a depositor to a depository institution.